 By 1931, 425 Marlborough was the home of William J. Mills and his wife, Sadie B. Mills, who operated it as a lodging house.
 They previously had lived in Georgia.
 William Mills died in September of 1931.
 Sadie Mills moved soon thereafter.

-In June of 1953, he applied for (and subsequently received) permission to cut openings between the two houses on the basement and first floors.
-They both continued to be operated as separate lodging houses.
+In June of 1953, Albert Hollingdale applied for (and subsequently received) permission to cut openings between 425 Marlborough and 427 Marlborough on the basement and first floor levels.

-In May of 1986, 425 and 427 Marlborough were purchased from Alfred Greenwood by Edgard Puente, Gary L. Schechtman, and Sidney Kreitzer.
+On May 14, 1986, 425 and 427 Marlborough were purchased from Alfred Greenwood by Edgard Puente, Gary L. Schechtman, and Sidney Kreitzer.

 In June of 1986, they applied for (and subsequently received) permission to convert 425 Marlborough and 427 Marlborough into five apartments each,

-In June of 1987, they converted both buildings into condominium units, five in each building, the 425-427 Marlborough Street Condominium.
+On June 27, 1987, they converted both buildings into condominium units, five in each building, the 425-427 Marlborough Street Condominium.